-For any pair $(G, R)$ of a group $G$ and a coefficient ring $R$, the \emph{(left) Gorenstein cohomological dimension} of $G$ over $R$, denoted by $\mathrm{Gcd}_{R}G$, is defined to be the Gorenstein projective dimension of the module $R$ over the group ring $RG$ with trivial group action.

-Let $A$ be a ring.
-The {\em (left) Gorenstein global dimension} of $A$ is defined as It might be also called the (left) global Gorenstein projective dimension.
-The preference of the terminology is justified by \cite[Theorem 1.1]{BM10} which shows that ${\rm G.gldim}(A)$ equals to the supremum of the Gorenstein injective dimension of all $A$-modules.
+For any ring $A$, the {\em (left) Gorenstein global dimension} of $A$ is defined as The preference of the terminology is justified by \cite[Theorem 1.1]{BM10} which shows that ${\rm G.gldim}(A)$ equals to the supremum of the Gorenstein injective dimension of all $A$-modules.

 According to a classical result established by Serre, and by Auslander and Buchsbaum, a commutative noetherian local ring $A$ is {\em regular} if and only if its global dimension ${\rm gldim}(A)$ if finite.
-Analogously, a ring with finite left Gorenstein global dimension is said to be {\em left Gorenstein regular}.
-It is also called {\em left Gorenstein} in \cite[Section 6]{Bel00}, which is equivalent to the fact that the category of left modules of the ring is a {\em Gorenstein category} in the sense of \cite[Definition 2.18]{EEGR} or \cite[Section 4]{Bel00}.
+Analogously, a ring with ${\rm G.gldim}(A)<\infty$ is said to be {\em (left) Gorenstein regular}.
+It is also called {\em left Gorenstein} in \cite[Section 6]{Bel00}, which is equivalent to the fact that the category of left modules over the ring is a {\em Gorenstein category} in the sense of \cite[Definition 2.18]{EEGR} or \cite[Section 4]{Bel00}.

 For any ring $A$, it is clear that ${\rm G.gldim}(A)\leq {\rm gldim}(A)$.
 Then the rings of finite global dimension are Gorenstein regular.
-The converse may not true in general.
-For example, both $\mathbb{Z}_4 = \mathbb{Z}/4\mathbb{Z}$ and the truncated polynomial ring $k[x]/(x^n)$ ($n\geq 2$) over a field $k$, are rings with Gorenstein global dimension zero, while their global dimensions are infinity.
-Recall that a ring $A$ is Iwanaga-Gorenstein, provided it is noetherian and with finite self-injective dimension on both sides.
-It follows from \cite[Theorem 10.2.14]{EJ00} that every Iwanaga-Gorenstein ring is Gorenstein regular.
-But, there are many non-trivial examples of non-noetherian rings which is Gorenstein regular (by a trivial example we mean the ring with finite global dimension); see for example \cite{EEI08}.
+The converse may not be true in general.
+For example, both $\mathbb{Z}_4 = \mathbb{Z}/4\mathbb{Z}$ and the truncated polynomial ring $k[x]/(x^n)$ ($n\geq 2$) over a field $k$, are rings with the Gorenstein global dimension zero, while their global dimensions are infinity.

+For any pair $(G, R)$ of a group $G$ and a coefficient ring $R$, the \emph{(left) Gorenstein cohomological dimension} of $G$ over $R$, denoted by $\mathrm{Gcd}_{R}G$, is defined to be the Gorenstein projective dimension of the $RG$-module $R$, where the group action on $R$ is trivial.
 In this section, we intend to study the finiteness of Gorenstein cohomological dimension of groups.
 We begin with the following observation.

 \begin{lemma} Let $R$ be a left Gorenstein regular ring and $G$ a group.
 Then any Gorenstein projective $RG$-module is also a Gorenstein projective $R$-module. \end{lemma}